- Main Menu

 - Using data to create a contextual map of the estate that identifies device and service dependencies, even as they change moment-to-moment

 With this level of intelligence and configuration, when an incident occurs, a series of automations are triggered that make the incident management process far faster and more efficient.
 In fact, AIOps can eliminate the need for generating most tickets by recognizing parent-child relationships, removing redundancies, and understanding when events—while unexpected—are not indicative of a problem.
-Then, when an event is acknowledged and needs to be investigated, an incident is created in the service desk.
+Then, when an event is acknowledged and needs to be investigated, an incident is created in the service desk as a new service request.
+Service requests are formal requests from users asking service providers to offer information, approval or advice.

-For higher-level events that do require a person or team of people to respond, the incident is generated and enriched automatically with all the relevant data the incident management team needs to quickly fix the problem and restore service.
+For higher-level events that do require a person or team of people to respond, the incident is generated and enriched automatically with all the relevant data the incident management team needs to quickly fix the problem, restore the service, and close out the incident.
 The precision of that data, based on root cause analysis, means that your team is able to do more than merely suppress symptoms.
 Instead, they can diagnose and address the source of the problem.

-In one large enterprise, with an IT estate consisting of more than a half-million configuration items, AIOps was responsible for reducing the average time spent on incident management from 2.5 hours per ticket down to 15 minutes.
+In one large enterprise, with an IT estate consisting of more than a half-million configuration items, AIOps was responsible for reducing the average time to incident closure from 2.5 hours per ticket down to 15 minutes.
 That one measurable improvement resulted in an average annual savings of $14 million dollars.
-That is incident management on a grand scale.
+This is the result of following incident management best practices on a grand scale.

 The Importance of Incident Management